mozilla/blurts-server/README.md

 ### Deploy on Heroku

-You will need to set required environment variables on Heroku.
+You will need to set some required environment variables on Heroku.

 ```sh
 heroku config:set COOKIE_SECRET=unsafe-cookie-secret-for-heroku
 heroku config:set DEBUG_DUMMY_SMTP=1
 ```

+And any others, depending on the features you're running on Heroku - e.g., Email or Firefox Accounts.